 Exceptions where patients are allowed 2 visitors per day include:

 - Pediatric patients on inpatient units

 - Patients at the end of life will be allowed 2 visitors at a time.
 Up to 4 different people can take turns visiting each day, as long as no more than 2 visitors are in the hospital at the same time.
 Alternating visitors cannot wait in the facility.

 We understand the importance of visitors to our patients and their families.
 We will continuously monitor the situation and adjust our visitation policies as needed.
 Safety is our number one priority.

 Boone Health’s Incident Command Center will continue to monitor data trends and make adjustments to policies accordingly.

 If you are experiencing severe symptoms, call 911.
-If you are experiencing mild symptoms, please follow the procedure below.
+If you are experiencing mild symptoms, please speak with your primary care provider.